How to Be a Budget-Conscious Bridesmaid Without Costing You a Good Time

 Book Trips Early

 Most hotels, flights, and activities get booked up quickly, so if you wait too long, you’ll miss out on your favorites.
-Book in advance—about three months early is a good rule of thumb.
+Book in advance—about three months early is a good rule of thumb, and you will surely find some fantastic cheap flights to most destinations you have in mind.
 If you find something you love already booked up for a particular date, keep searching because something similar will pop up nearby.

 And even if there isn’t, it won’t hurt to send an inquiry to see if they have anything else available on another day or weekend.
 You might end up getting lucky!